SpaceMonkey-MH/Unnamed_Project/Notes.md

 ## - __2024/07/12:__
 	I think it is time to consider the story, and more generally the global vision for the game.
 	I'll go and create a Story.md document.
+## - __2024/07/14:__
+	(following line 76) I changed the Z index of the labels of the characters, thus making them in front of the tile map (the walls and ground), so they can be seen even when the character is close to a wall or falling through the ground.
+I didn't change the index of the tile map, because it had to be in front of the characters so that they are behind the grass.
+	Change the Z index of the enemies.
+Done, I actually solved a potential issue where the player was displayed behind the grass not because of its set Z index, but because of the load oreder of the level scene.
+Now, all the characters are displayed as behind the grass no matter the order of the scenes in the level.
+Also, this broke line 209, so I fixed it again.
+	Check what happens with the attack of the enemy (weird timings).
+The attack of the enemy seems to come only a while after the player entered the range.
+This is the objective, but it shouldn't be the case right now, so it is weird.
+Like, what I want to do, is a system where there is a pre-attack cooldown and a post-attack cooldown (and only the post is running when out of range), so that the enemy can be kited, but this is not it.
+First of all, it shouldn't be in place as of now, and second of all, it doesn't seem to be the right thing here, like it is only sometimes that it does it.
+Weird.
+Problem for tomorrow me.